jspreddy/HotCatz/README.md

 1. Clone this git repository.

-2. Use the PSD in the /assets directory (it has layer comps) to create a single-page web app with the following functional requirements, non-functional requirements, and (optional) bonuses.
+2. Use the PSD in the /assets directory (it has layer comps) to create a web app with the following functional requirements, non-functional requirements, and (optional) bonuses.
 This is designed to take 1-3 days.

 3. Deploy your app to the Linode VPS.
 This is your box, so do whatever you like with it: